GeoSense-Freiburg/msc_2024_25_forest_inventory_and_information_systems/README.md

 ---------------------------

 # News
-## 17.10.2024

-### Morning Block (Max, Teja, Thomas P., Thomas S.):
+## October 24, 2024: Lecture Block (Thomas P.):
+- Theory and Introduction to Forestry Inventories

-- Introduction to the module
+- Introduction to the theory of inventories
+- Why inventories?
+- Terrestrial inventories
+- Inventory design
+- Inventory methods

+## Exercise (Thomas P., Max F.):

-- Presentation of the module and participants
+- Application of inventory planning
+- Planning an inventory in GIS
+- Starting situation for inventory for forestry operations or private forests with a specified area
+- Which inventory method (angle count sampling, etc.)?
-- Introduction of the professors and their research
+- Determination of the inventory scope (number of samples/plots)
-- Introduction of the instructors
+- Positioning of inventory points
+- Regular grid
-- Module schedule
+- Random samples
-- Technical issues (R, QGIS, Cloud, Laptops)
-- Prior experience with inventories

-### Block: Afternoon (Self-study):

-- Install QGIS and R, RStudio (see pdf document in exercises folder)

-- First Quarto exercise (introduction_to_quarto.qmd)
+- Stratification? (e.g., by stands/forest types/topography)